vuejs/docs/src/guide/essentials/reactivity-fundamentals.md

 }
 ```

-Methods are typically used as event listeners:
+Exposed methods are typically used as event listeners:

 ```vue-html
 <button @click="increment">{{ count }}</button>